HypeCheck

 Red Flags to Watch For

-- Ginkgolic acids — natural components of ginkgo — are flagged as potential liver and kidney toxins in hazard research; look for products that specify low ginkgolic acid content
+• Ginkgolic acids — natural components of ginkgo — are identified as potential toxins with liver and kidney injury signals in animal models; look for products that specify low ginkgolic acid content

 Research Sources